Open PowerShell as Administrator:

 Visualization of the files

-A set of example files are in this repo, nc_files
+A set of example files are in this repo, nc_files folder

 Manipulation of files